Russian diaspora: History

 After the dissolution of the Soviet Union, Russia suffered an economic depression in the 1990s.
 This caused many Russians to leave Russia for Western countries.
 The economic depression ended in 2000.
-Also, during this time, ethnic Russians who lived in other post-Soviet states moved to Russia.
+During this time, ethnic Russians who lived in other post-Soviet states moved to Russia.

 Upon the start of the 2022 Russian invasion of Ukraine and the subsequent mobilization, hundreds of thousands of Russians have fled abroad.

 Statistics

 Some 20 to 30 million ethnic Russians are estimated to live outside the bounds of the Russian Federation (depending on the definition of "ethnicity").
 The number of native speakers of the Russian language who resided outside of the Russian Federation was estimated as close to 30 million by SIL Ethnologue in 2010.